OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:69

-> The arrogant have forged a lie against me;
+> The proud have forged a lie against me;
 > With all my heart I will observe Your precepts.

 ## Psalm 119:70